UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 Notes:

-We are not limited to simply taking a column and transforming it by a single number.
+We are not limited to simply taking a column and transforming it by a single number, say by multiplying or dividing.
 We can do operations involving multiple columns as well.
 Perhaps we wanted to know the amount of sugar (`sugar`) per cup of cereal (`cups`).

 The expected result would look something like this diagram.